cgarciae/karma/README.md

 * Controllers
     - Handle the logic layer
     - **Don't** extend MonoBehavior
+    - Are Transient
     - Are 100% testable
     - Are usually coupled to a Presenter
 * Services
     - Handle Resources
     - Should be Stateless
-    - Singleton
+    - Are Singleton
     - Usually handle comunication with a server on a particular resource, local storage, specialized logic for e.g. handling certain user inputs, etc.
 * Applications
     - Handle general configuration
-    - Are also presenters
+    - Are Presenters
     - Contain the current view
     - Can be nested to create subviews
 * Router
-    - Belongs to a specific application
+    - Belongs to a specific Application
     - Tells the aplication which view to render next
     - Can store request history
 * Middleware